AswadIslam/bmi-calculator-python/README.md

-# bmi-calculator-python
+🧮 BMI Calculator

+This is a simple project I made using Python.
-A simple BMI Calculator built with Python.
-This program takes a user’s weight and height as input, calculates their Body Mass Index (BMI), and classifies the result into categories such as underweight, normal, overweight, and obese.
-A beginner-friendly project to practice Python basics.
+The program asks for your name, weight, and height, then calculates your Body Mass Index (BMI) and tells you if you are underweight, normal, overweight, or obese.

+📋 What It Does

+Takes user input for name, weight, and height

+Calculates your BMI

+Shows your BMI category

+Easy to understand and run for beginners

+🎯 Purpose

+I built this project to practice Python basics such as:

+Taking user input

+Doing math calculations

+Using if-else conditions

+📈 Example

+You enter your information → The program calculates your BMI → You get your result and health category.

+👨‍💻 Author

+Aswad Islam